jdevfullstack-tutorials/display-resolution-review/README.md

 good.

-But here is one thing you achieve: you have bigger fonts especially when your eyesight is poor.
+But here is one thing you achieve: you have bigger projection of everything, especially when your eyesight is poor.

-Viewing distance is a little bit further since fonts are bigger.
+Viewing distance is a little bit further since the projection is bigger.
 But still, it is a good one.
 That's really good for poor eyesight.
 4k resolution actually is not so good for poor eyesight so that Mac